caozhenhuamail/cc-gsg-java/README.md

 You can change the variable `name` value to your own name (or derive it from the url path or a parameter).

-* Start the workers with the command: `ts-node src/worker.ts`
-* Start the app with the command: `ts-node src/app.ts`
+* Run the program with the command: `mvn spring-boot:run`.
+* Visit [http://localhost:8080/start](http://localhost:8080/start) in your browser.

 You will see output similar to the following:

 ```
-06:17:42.273 | zeebe |  INFO: Authenticating client with Camunda Cloud...
-06:17:45.039 | zeebe |  INFO: Established encrypted connection to Camunda Cloud.
-Process Instance (Complete) Good Afternoon Josh Wulf
+Good Morning Josh Wulf
 ```

 ## Profit!

 Congratulations.
-You've completed the Getting Started Guide for Camunda Cloud using Node.js.
+You've completed the Getting Started Guide for Camunda Cloud using Java with Spring.